kubeedge/website/content/zh/docs/developer/mappers/bluetooth.md

 ## Modules

-The bluetooth mapper consists of the following five major modules :-
+The bluetooth mapper consists of the following five major modules:

  1. Action Manager
  2. Scheduler